paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 2001—Subsec. (a)(20)(E).
 Pub.
 L. 107–76 added subpar.
 (E).

 2000—Subsec. (a)(19)(A).
 Pub.
-L. 106–387, which directed amendment of section 306(a)(19)(A) of the Consolidated Farmers Home Administration Act of 1961 by inserting “, Indian tribes (as such term is defined under [section 5304(e) of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304/e&num=0&edition=prelim)),” after “nonprofit corporations”, was executed to this section, which is section 306(a)(19)(A) of the Consolidated Farm and Rural Development Act, to reflect the probable intent of Congress.
+L. 106–387, which directed amendment of section 306(a)(19)(A) of the Consolidated Farmers Home Administration Act of 1961 by inserting “, Indian tribes (as such term is defined under [section 5304(e) of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304/e&num=0&edition=prelim)),” after “nonprofit corporations”, could not be executed because no Act with such Short Title existed following the renaming of title III of Pub.
+L. 87–128, formerly the Consolidated Farmers Home Administration Act of 1961, as the Consolidated Farm and Rural Development Act.

 Subsec. (a)(20).
 Pub.
 L. 106–472, § 304(a), added par.
 (20).